-The existing prohibition on listing such companies will seriously erode the competitiveness of Hong Kong as a listing venue, which is unfortunate for Hong Kong's investors and its financial services industry.
+The existing prohibition on listing such companies is considered to be detrimental to the competitiveness of Hong Kong as a listing venue, which is unfortunate for Hong Kong's investors and its financial services industry.
 The continuing and apparently increasing popularity of the NYSE and NASDAQ for listing Chinese technology company stocks raises questions in terms of Hong Kong's position as the gateway to international capital for Chinese companies.
-This trend has been exacerbated by the current stance.
+This will be particularly true if WVR structures are used by more Chinese companies in other industry sectors in the future.

-The Exchange's securities market led the world in IPO funds raised for three consecutive years ending in December 2011.1 In 2012 and 2013, however, the NYSE UND the top exchange for IPO funds raised, and it is if to take the top spot again in 2014.
-In the first nine months of 2014, the NYSE ranked first by deal value while Hong Kong ranked second.2 In the first three quarters, the IT sector saw the most IPOs, with 107 IPOs globally raising US\$42.9 billion.
-Of these, 39 listed on the NYSE and Nasdaq raising US\$35.2 billion.3
+The Exchange's securities market led the world in IPO funds raised for three consecutive years ending in December 2011.
+In 2012 and 2013, however, the NYSE was the top exchange for IPO funds raised, and it is set to take the top spot again in 2014.
+In the first nine months of 2014, the NYSE ranked first by deal value while Hong Kong ranked second.
+In the first three quarters, the IT sector saw the most IPOs, with 107 IPOs globally raising US\$42.9 billion.
+Of these, 39 listed on the NYSE and Nasdaq raising US\$35.2 billion.

-The loss of Alibaba's IPO to the NYSE this year is the most obvious consequence of our backward thinking given that the Exchange has long been the natural international fund-raising venue for Chinese companies.
-It was also disappointing tor Hong Kong investors who were allocated very few of Alibaba's IPO shares.
+The loss of Alibaba's IPO to the NYSE this year was unfortunate given that the Exchange has long been the natural international fund-raising venue for Chinese companies.
+It was also disappointing for Hong Kong investors who were allocated very few of Alibaba's IPO shares.